 With the many details that you have to remember in any given day, why should you try to keep it all in your head?
 At the very moment that you remember something needs to be done, the very best thing to do is write it down.
 Then, just as you need to recall it, it will be there for you in an instant.

 2. Keep it all in one place.

 Once you have developed the habit of writing everything down, your next step will be to keep your writing all in one place.
 You will remember better this way.
 Otherwise, you are going to spend valuable time searching for your notes.
-Use a PDA, a moleskine, or even a stack of index cards.
+Use an app on your tablet or smartphone, an old-fashioned PDA, a really old-fashioned moleskine, or even a stack of index cards.

 3. Stay healthy.

 A keen memory needs a well-nourished and well-rested body.
 Eat healthy, get plenty of rest and lots of good exercise.
 These will all see you through to having a good memory, staying focused and being alert.

 4. Record your every thought.

 You might find yourself driving when a good idea about organizing comes to you or you might recall something that you really need to write down.
 No need to pull over and start writing, record instead!
 Pull off to the side of the road and use a small hand held tape recorder or phone app.
 This is a wonderful tool to carry around with you, to record your thoughts, or your parking space number, or even a memorable telephone number you see on a billboard as you drive by.
 Use your handy recorder to be your second eyes and ears.